tjdodwell/probabilistic_peridynamics/README.md

 ### Running examples ###

-- Type `peripy run example1` on the command line
+- Run the first example by typing `peripy run example1` on the command line
+- You can show the example code by typing `peripy run example1 --cat
 - Type `peripy run --list` for a list of examples
 - For usage, type `peripy run --help`